TheJambo/ToDoInterviewTest/readme.md

  * [Markdown](https://dillinger.io)
  * Old Fashioned Paper

-It's importatnt to note that the test itself is not important, we just use the results of the test as a starting point for many different conversations.
+It's important to note that the test itself is not important, we just use the results of the test as a starting point for many different conversations.

 ### Topics needed to cover: